dallascaro/Undergraduate-Research/README.md

 // These codes are for an Ardunio basded application using a variety of sensors and circuits such as
 // RGB, Ultrasonic, Object, Line, and much more.

-//These codes use a varity of libraries used to determine and calcualte various forms of data such as:
+//These codes use a varity of libraries used to determine and calculate various forms of data such as:
 // Distance, Light, Motion, Objects, Reflectivitiy.

 // These codes are split in individual circuits are combination of circuits.